 How Can Birth Control Pills Negatively Impact Your Long-term Fertility?

 Any kind of hormonal contraceptives that a woman takes may have its impact on her body.
 Although it may not impact the fertility, it may fiddle with the long-term fertility of a woman.
-Here are some ways in which taking birth control pills may negatively impact the long-term fertility of a woman.
+Here are some ways in which taking birth control pills may negatively impact the health of a woman.

 1. It May Cause Hormonal Imbalance